Lack of funding hurting women's shelters: report

 The report from Women's Shelters Canada calls for more funding to help increase the number of second-stage shelters, particularly in rural, remote, northern and Indigenous communities.

-It also says the federal government's national housing strategy needs to remove barriers that prevent service providers from accessing money to build new or expand existing shelters.
+It also says the federal government's national housing strategy needs to remove barriers that prevent service providers from accessing money expand existing shelters or build new ones.

 Gaelle Fedida, co-chair of the board for Women's Shelters Canada, says government funding programs are key to maintaining the critical services, but they don't always respond to the shelters' unique needs.